Build a bug hotel

 The basic structure.
 You will need a strong, stable framework that's no more than a metre high!

 Old wooden pallets are perfect for a large hotel as they’re sturdy and come with ready-made gaps.
 Start by laying some bricks on the ground as sturdy corners.
-Leave some spaces in between the bricks – try creating an H-shape.
+Leave some spaces in between the bricks for critters to move in.
 Add three or four layers of wooden pallets on top of your bricks.
 If you leave larger ends, you’re more likely to attract hedgehogs.

 - dead wood and loose bark for creepy crawlies like beetles, centipedes, spiders and woodlice

 - holes and small tubes (not plastic) for solitary bees made out of bamboo, reeds and drilled logs

 - larger holes with stones and tiles, which provide the cool, damp conditions frogs and toads like – if you put it in the centre you’ll give them a frost-free place to spend the winter (they’ll help eat slugs)

 - dry leaves, sticks or straw for ladybirds (they eat aphids) and other beetles and bugs

 - corrugated cardboard for lacewings (their larvae eat aphids, too)

 - dry leaves which mimic a natural forest floor